mitogen-hq/mitogen/docs/getting_started.rst

 * While high-level abstractions are provided, you must understand how Mitogen works before depending on it.
-Mitogen interacts with many aspects of the operating system, network, SSH, sudo, sockets, TTYs, Python runtime, and timing and ordering uncertainty introduced through interaction with the network and OS scheduling.
+Mitogen interacts with many aspects of the operating system, network, SSH, sudo, sockets, TTYs, shell, Python runtime, and timing and ordering uncertainty introduced through interaction with the network and OS scheduling.

-  Knowledge of this domain is typically gained through painful years of ugly attempts hacking system-level programs, and learning through continual suffering how to debug the messes left behind.
+  Knowledge of this domain is typically gained through painful years of failed attempts hacking system-level programs, and learning through continual suffering how to debug the messes left behind.
 If you feel you lack resources to diagnose problems independently, Mitogen is not appropriate, prefer a